-Second, our continued focus on mid-market and distributed enterprise customers resulted in 34% of our new monthly recurring revenue sold in the fiscal year coming from this the mid-market and channel sales teams that target these customers compared with 25% in fiscal 2013.
-We continued to show an increase in our average monthly service revenue per customer to \$287 in the fourth quarter of fiscal 2014 compared to \$256 in the same period of fiscal 2013 which is the result of our success in selling to larger, more established customers.
+In fiscal year 2015, we displayed continued momentum in four areas.
+First, our continued focus on mid-market and distributed enterprise customers resulted in 42% of our total service revenue coming from mid-market compared with 37% in fiscal 2014.
+We continued to show an increase in our average monthly service revenue per customer to \$320 in the fourth quarter of fiscal 2015 compared with \$287 in the same period of fiscal 2014, which is the result of our success in selling to larger, more established customers.